-The digital competencies initiative is sponsored by President Kim Cassidy and stewarded by Library and Information Technology Services.
+The Digital Competencies Program is sponsored by President Kim Cassidy and stewarded by Library and Information Technology Services.
 The program builds on and brings together multiple related initiatives and campus partners, including:

 Educational Technology Services: Provides project management and organization.
 Also administers the Blended Learning in the Liberal Arts Initiative.

-Leadership, Innovation, and Liberal Arts Center (LILAC): The initiative's emphasis on reflection and on combining the curricular and non-curricular draws inspiration from the mission of LILAC, which is a key partner in developing student-focused programming related to the framework.
+Career and Civic Engagement Center: The program's emphasis on reflection and on combining the curricular and non-curricular draws inspiration from the mission of the Center, which is a key partner in developing student-focused programming related to the framework.

 Digital Scholarship: The Bryn Mawr College Digital Scholarship Program encourages the intellectual curiosity at the center of a liberal arts education through critical engagements with digital technologies.
 Offers fellowships for graduate and undergraduates, support for faculty research projects, a reading group, and more.

-Information Literacy: Incorporates information literacy into the curriculum, with the goal that BMC graduates will be flexible, life-long learners who can access and use information creatively, reflectively, and ethically to solve complex problems in varied contexts, thus realizing the promise of the lifetime value of a liberal arts education.
+Information Literacy: Librarians collaborate with faculty to incorporate information literacy into the curriculum with the goal that Bryn Mawr graduates will be flexible, life-long learners who can access and use information creatively, reflectively, and ethically to create new knowledge in communities of learning, solve complex problems, and actively participate as informed citizens in an information society.

 Information Security: Provides information and training opportunities to master competencies pertinent to the security of the College’s sensitive data and their own; broad participation in the program will exponentially reduce the College’s security risk profile.
 Programs include Data Action Days, the Information Security Education Online Training, and more.